AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 When you create a new target, it derives its size and aspect ratio from the view size.
 For example, if your view size is 200 x 200, then you will only be able to make square targets, with a maximum zoom area of 200 pixels.
 Your targets can be larger than 200 pixels, but always square.
 But this also means that the image inside your zoom viewer is only 200 pixels — the size of the zoom target has a direct relation to the size of your viewer.
 So you would first decide on your viewer design before setting targets.

 However, by default the view size is blank (set to 0 x 0), because the size of the main view image is dynamic and is automatically derived according to the size of the stage.
-The problem is if you don't explicitly set a view size in your preset, the Zoom Target tool will complain and won't know what size to make the targets.
+The problem is if you don't explicitly set a view size in your preset, the Zoom Target tool won't know what size to make the targets.

 When you load the Zoom Target tool, the view size is displayed next to the name of the preset.
 Compare the view size between the built-in Zoom1-Guided preset, and the custom ZT_AUTHORING preset.

 ![image](assets/crop-adjusted-zoom-targets/view-size.jpg)

 You can see the built-in preset has a size of 900 x 550, which means that the target can never get smaller than that rather large size.
-That’s probably too large — if you have a 2000 pixel image, you can only call out a feature that is a minimum of 900 pixels across.
+That’s probably too large — if you have a 2000-pixel image, you can only call out a feature that is a minimum of 900 pixels across.
 The user can manually zoom further, but you can’t guide them any closer.
 Setting a view size to 350 x 350 allows targets to zoom in pretty closely or be resized larger.
 But if you want a larger zoom image in your viewer, you’d need to create a new preset because yours is locked at 350 pixels.

 ### Creating or Editing a Viewer Preset That Supports Zoom Targets